giordano-lucas/dex-cyclic-arbitrage/index.md

 Usually, we should observe a maximum spike in the silhouette method plot.
 This is not the case here.
 The curve has a clear growing trend but there is no clear reason, at least for our analysis, why we should go above 20 clusters.
 Hence the silhouette plot is not particularly useful in the task of choosing the best `k`.

-However, the elbow method applied on the SSE graph seems to indicate that the steepest slope is in the range $[0, 17]$.
-For $k > 17$ there is less evidence than, increasing `k` improves the quality of the clustering.
+However, the elbow method applied on the SSE graph seems to indicate that the steepest slope is in the range $[0, 22]$.
+For $k > 22$ there is less evidence than, increasing `k` improves the quality of the clustering.

-Individual area silhoutte scores are also worth looking at.
-They can found in the next plot, sorted and grouped by clusters for convinence.
+Individual area silhouette scores are also worth looking at.
+They can be found in the next plot, sorted and grouped by clusters for convenience.

-Since the elbow method did not allowed us to exclude any values of `k` before 20, we choose a some values for which there was a spike in the silhouette score (indicating that there was a jump in clustering performance).
+Since the elbow method did not allow us to exclude any values of `k` before 20e).

-Therefore, we believe that `k=4, 9, 12, 17` may be fair tradeoffs between the goodness of the fit and the number of clusters.
+Therefore, we propose to further investigate `k=4, 9, 16, 22` which may be fair tradeoffs between the goodness of the fit and the number of clusters.
 In the following plot, we will investigate the quality of the individual cluster to choose our final value.

 ![Alt text](/figures/clustering/silhouette-analysis.png){:class="img-responsive"}

+**Guidelines to interpret the plot**:

+1. Silhouette scores can be interpreted as follows :
+    * 1  indicates that the sample is far away from the neighbouring clusters
+    * 0  indicates that the sample is on or very close to the decision boundary between two neighbouring clusters
+    * <0 indicates that those samples might have been assigned to the wrong cluster.

+2. On the y-axis, the width of clustering is an indicator of the number of data points assigned to the cluster.
+3. The red line indicates an average threshold.
+Bad clusters are those that fail to reach that target for all data_points assigned to them.

+**Key observations from the plot**

+1. For `k = 4`:
+    * The below-avarage ratio is 20% (number of below average clusters divided by `k`)
+    * Only cluster 0 is below average (red dotted lines) but it is the largest cluster.
+    * The laregest clusters (0 and 3) contain negative silhouette scores

+2. For `k = 9`:
+    * The below-avarage ratio is 33%
+    * Negative silhouette scores occur in 33% of the clusters
+    * Clusters 4, 5, 8 look terrible (lots of negative values and below average score) and contain lots of data point
+    * The other clusters are fairly shaped and look decent

+3. For `k = 16`:
+    * The below-avarage ratio is 25%
+    * Negative silhouette scores occur in 31% of the clusters
+    * Clusters 1 and 14 are bad
+    * Clusters 4 and 7 almost reach the average target
+    * All other clusters look good

+4. For `k = 22`:
+    * The below-avarage ratio is 27%
+    * Negative silhouette scores occur in 27% of the clusters
+    * In this case only cluster 5 contains very negative values
+    * However most clusters that are below-average fail to meet the required target by a large value
+    * Cluster contains, on average, less data points than for `k = 16`

+Overall, we observe high variability in the silhouette scores for all values of `k`.
+There is no clear answer to which value of `k` is best.
+However, in our opinion, the plot suggests that `k = 16` may be slightly better.

 ## Clustering validation